miyaichi/adstxt-Inspector/docs/en/index.md

 ## Privacy & Security

-- Works entirely in your browser
+- Works entirely in your browser.
-- No data sent to external servers
+- No data sent to external servers.
-- Only analyzes publicly available Ads.txt and Sellers.json files
+- Only analyzes publicly available Ads.txt and Sellers.json files.
-- No tracking or analytics collection
+- No tracking or analytics collection.